Why an IUD?

 Why an IUD at Integrated Health Clinic?

 IUD insertions have been known to be painful and stressful for women.
 This does not need to be the case.
-At Integrated Health Clinic, local freezing is administered and certain prophylactic medications are given to aid in more comfortable, smoother IUD insertions.
+At Integrated Health Clinic, local freezing is administered and prophylactic medications are given to aid in more comfortable, smoother IUD insertions.
 Ultrasound is used before and after every insertion to learn uterus position, and then confirm proper IUD placement.
-This gives the patients peace of mind knowing that the IUD is situated properly for maximal effectiveness for contraception.
+This gives the patients peace of mind knowing that the IUD is situated properly for maximal effectiveness for contraception, and provides a comfortable IUD insertion process.

 All IUD insertions need a pre-assessment screening visit (10min) prior to the insertion appointment.
 This appointment can be via phone or virtual.